sungchang79/Alimtalk/en/error-code.md

 	</tr>
 	<tr>
 		<td>3005</td>
-		<td>Message is delievered but receipt is not confirmed (Uncertain if successful; Encrypted and saved in server and available for sending within 3 days)</td>
+		<td>Message is delivered but receipt is not confirmed (Uncertain if successful; Encrypted and saved in server and available for sending within 3 days)</td>
 	</tr>
 	<tr>
 		<td>3006</td>